siikheaw/100DaysOfJavaScript/README.md

 # 100DaysOfJavaScript
 My journey of learning JavaScript.

-## Two rules
+## Rules
-1. Learn or Code JavaScript every day for the next 100 days.
+There is none.
+Just try to learn or code JavaScript every day for the next 100 days.
-2. Tweet my progress every day with the #100DaysOfJavaScript hashtag.